silicon-heaven/shv-doc/src/rpcmethods.md

 => <id:2, method:"login">i{1:{"login":{"password":"3d613ce0c3b59a36811e4acbad533ee771afa9f3","user":"iot","type":"SHA1"}}, "options":{"device":{"deviceId":"bfsview_test", "mountPoint":"test/bfsview"}, "idleWatchDogTimeOut":180}}}
 ```

-The broker will respond with  message containing client's ID.
-This needs to be
+The broker will respond with *Null* (no response) or *Map* if it desires to
-an *integer* identifying the client on the connected broker.
-From now on you can
+provide some info about itself to the client.
+The content of the *Map* is not
-send any requests and receive any messages you have rights on as logged user
+defined is broker implementation specific.
+From now on you can send any requests
-from the broker.
+and receive any messages you have rights on as logged user from the broker.

 ```
-<= <id:2>i{2:{"clientId":68384}}
+<= <id:2>i{}
 ```

 In case of an login error you can attempt the login again without need to